By Bridget McCrea

 McCrea is a Florida-based writer who covers business, industrial, and educational topics for a variety of magazines and journals.
 You can reach her at firstname.lastname@example.org or visit her website at www.expertghostwriter.net.

-Tagged with 30 under 35, border states, Mac Doyle, recruiting, retention, Shealy Electrical, tED
+Tagged with 30 under 35, Border States, recruiting, retention, Shealy Electrical, tED